mitghi/jetro-py/README.md

 ## Performance

-`jetro` outperforms every comparable Python JSON DSL on the same queries, and matches or beats hand-rolled Python on compound workloads.
+`jetro` outperforms several comparable Python JSON DSL on the same queries, and matches or beats hand-rolled Python on compound workloads.
 Numbers below are median wall-clock per iteration on a 403 KB JSON document with 1000 users and ~5–50 orders each.
 Each